 Journaling has been overlooked as perhaps a more effective method of relieving stress and improving performance.

-An interesting psychological study on stress and anxiety was recently completed where a group of college students were told, without warning, that they would have to take a calculus test.
+An interesting psychological study on stress and anxiety was recently completed where a group of college students were told, without warning, that they would have to take a calculus test, before receiving their CLEP study guides.
 They couldn’t prepare, and in fact most of them had not had any experience with calculus.
 The purpose of the experiment was to raise their anxiety and stress.

 The students were split into three groups.
 The first, a control group, didn’t do any test prep.
 The second group was told to meditate for twenty minutes.
 The third group was told to journal their thoughts and feelings on a piece of paper.